TNT Tile & Marble Granite Countertop Warranty

 Acidic substances like wine, coffee, fruit juices, tomato sauce and sodas will not etch granite like they do marble, but they could potentially stain the surface.
 Cooking oils may also leave a stain if not wiped up.

-Do: Clean surfaces using a sponge or soft cloth.
+Do: Clean surfaces using a sponge or clean soft cloth.

 Do: Use coasters under all glasses, bottles and cans.